Oklahoma reserve deputy records falsified: newspaper

-OKLAHOMA CITY Tulsa County Sheriff's Office supervisors were ordered to falsify training records for a white reserve deputy charged with manslaughter in the fatal shooting of a black suspect, an Oklahoma newspaper reported on Thursday.
+OKLAHOMA CITY Tulsa County Sheriff's Office supervisors were ordered to falsify training records for a white reserve deputy who fatally shot a black suspect, an Oklahoma newspaper reported on Thursday.

-The Tulsa World cited anonymous sources as saying volunteer deputy Robert Bates, 73, received credit for field training he did not have and firearms certifications he should not have had.
+The Tulsa World newspaper cited anonymous sources as saying volunteer deputy Robert Bates, 73, received credit for field training he didn't have and firearms certifications he should not have had.

-Bates' attorney, Corbin Brewster, said on Thursday the report was not true and the source of the report would prove to be unreliable.

-"As far as I know, there was no falsification of records at any time related to Mr. Bates," Brewster said in a telephone interview.
-"Mr. Bates received hundreds of hours of reserve deputy training and he briefly served as a Tulsa police officer prior to joining the sheriff’s office."

 "The media outlet that is putting this information out is using unconfirmed and unidentified sources and also relying on anonymity," Major Shannon Clark, spokesman for the Tulsa County Sheriff's Office.
 "We don't respond to rumor."